 - One appears in Quantum and Woody when the titular duo are trying on costumes for their new crime-fighting identities.

-- Herr Starr from Preacher has a rather hilarious montage across three pages - and two issues - as he tries to find something to cover up his new "urethra scalp" scar, before settling on a Panama hat.
+- Herr Starr from Preacher has a rather hilarious montage across three pages - and two issues - as he tries to find something to cover up his new "urethra scalp" scar (wigs and hats), before settling on a white fedora hat.

 - Used in Arana, with an array of other people's costumes altered just enough to not get sued, in the case of things like a Wonder Woman costume (with a spider instead of a W).